encarsia/encarsia.github.io/posts/dialoge.en.rst

 **Handle dialogue windows**

 Dialogues are complementary windows which are useful in interaction with the user, to show some relevant information or demand input.
-The *GtkDialog* class provides subclasses for common dialogue use cases like the *AboutDialog* and *MessageDialog* used in the example file.
+The *GtkDialog* class provides subclasses for common dialogue use cases like the *AboutDialog* and *MessageDialog* used in the example file. (`FileChooserDialog article <link://slug/fcdialog>`_).

 .. thumbnail:: /images/13_dialoge.png